 COMMISSIONERS HOT SEAT

 We were joined via he Hot Seat by Scott Burrell, Head of Programme - Create London, Beth Emily Richards, Artist and Producer - Take A Part and Paul Hartley, Founding Director - In-Situ

 Create London is a charity that exists to explore the ways artists can contribute to the lives of people in cities.

 Take A Part make socially engaged contemporary art in Plymouth.
 Based in Plymouth, we work in areas of socio-economic deprivation and regeneration with people that don’t usually engage in the arts.

 Our vision is for In-Situ to be a part of everyday life.
 For our art to be an art of action.
 For our art to contribute to society as a whole.
 For our art to challenge current thinking about environment people, place and culture.

-A limited number of bursaries are available to Axisweb members to support self-employed artists / those on a low income with costs associated with travelling to the event, childcare, etc. Details available when Registering.
+We awarded 20 travel bursaries to Axisweb members to support self-employed artists / those on a low income with costs associated with travelling to the event, childcare, etc.